 Table~\ref{tab:api_list} summarizes the four types of APIs we used.
 In particular, (i) \textit{the model hub APIs} allow access to the hub of existing models, including searching and downloading the model and its metadata. (ii) \textit{The dataset APIs} allow access to the datasets for discovery, metadata retrieval, and downloading. (iii) \textit{The metrics APIs} allow access to the metrics for model evaluation, including metric discovery, metadata retrieval, and calculation. (iv) One can use \textit{the search APIs} to search the name, tag, or other metadata for models and datasets.

-\textbf{Handling missing information.} Accurate construction of the LLM supply chain graph critically depends on the quality of metadata from the LLM platforms (e.g., Hugging Face), which might suffer from missing or incomplete data.
-To address this limitation, we apply the following two techniques, i.e., cross-reference links, and textual pattern extraction.
+\textbf{Handling missing information.} Accurate construction of the LLM supply chain graph depends on the quality of metadata from the LLM platforms (e.g., Hugging Face), which might suffer from missing or incomplete data.
+To address it, we design two techniques, i.e., cross-reference links, and textual pattern extraction.

 \textit{(i) Cross-reference links.} The model or dataset description could miss the supply chain data fields for API queries, which could be embedded within statically or dynamically rendered HTML pages.
 In this example URL \url{https://huggingface.co/models?other=base_model:finetune:meta-llama/Meta-Llama-3-8B}, one can tell the model ``\textit{Meta-Llama-3-8B}'' is fine-tuned from the model in the previous webpage.
 To capture such information, we cross-reference the links of the filtered model listing webpages, extract model identifiers, enable the reconstruction of supply chain graph edges, and recursively trace model lineage from the leaf node.
 This scraping step complements API-based extraction and is only employed when reverse dependency data is otherwise inaccessible.